9.3K

 Tuesday Dec 18, 2018

 A fascinating discussion with Rick Goodwin.
-Rick is a pioneer of Canadian programming for men who have experienced sexual and/or physical childhood abuse, the statistics and the impact are alarming to say the least.
+Rick is at the forefront of Canadian programming for men who have experienced sexual and/or physical childhood abuse.
+The statistics and the impact are alarming to say the least.
 Rick relays two decades of experience in a concise way and we still found time to talk about #metoo, Netflix, the US military and more.

 - When men experience trauma, how long do they tend to keep it secret?